5 Signs You Need New Running Shoes

 If you take good care of your running shoes, you may be able to get away with the higher end of that 300 to 400 mile range.
 Keep in mind that you also wear down the cushioning if you also wear your running shoes for everyday, casual wear.
 To prolong their life, you should wear them just for running.

-2. You’re feeling pain.
+2. You’re feeling pain and discomfort.

-3. Your shoes fail the twist test.
+3. Your shoes have lost their shape or fail the twist test.

 If you hold your running shoes at both ends and twist the shoe, it should feel firm.
 An old running shoe that has lost its support and sturdiness will twist easily.